by Sirius Fourside

 Simply put, alcohol is better for making tinctures because it’s better at bonding to THC than glycerin.

-Glycerin is a plant-based solution that is great for tinctures when you don’t want any of the intoxicating effects of alcohol.
-Although Glycerin is a great vehicle for tinctures, it’s not as good at bonding to the THC in your cannabis.
-Therefore, it’s better to make your tincture with alcohol, then add glycerin afterward.
-If you want your glycerin tincture to be stronger, you can evaporate some of the alcohol and add glycerin in its place.
+Glycerin is a plant-based solution that is great for tinctures when you don’t want any of the taste or intoxicating effects of alcohol.
+Although glycerin is a great vehicle for tinctures, it’s not as good as alcohol at bonding to the THC in your cannabis.
+In fact, some growers prefer to make tincture with alcohol, and then add glycerin afterward.
+For stronger glycerin tincture, you could evaporate some of the alcohol and add glycerin in its place.

 We’re using 100% Food-grade Ethyl Alcohol